sswam/allemande/doc/guide.md

 5. Please clear the **images** option to be blank when you are not using AI vision.
 This makes responses faster, and can save money.
 6. If you set the **images** option to blank, AI vision is disabled entirely for that chat room.

+## Memory

+Ally Chat supports memory for some characters, so that they can roughly recall the current chat, a few of their recent chats, and other relevant chats.
+A chat will only be memorized when it is archived.
+Memories are always saved in the same folder as the chat, which is good for privacy and has other uses.
+Memories won't leak from private chat to public chat, for example.

+If you don't want characters to recall previous chats, set the Recall option to <i class="bi bi-lightbulb"></i> for recall of the current chat only.
+If you don't want them to save new memories when you archive a chat (for a sort of incognito mode), turn off the Memorize option.

+Read on for technical details of how this works, and options to control it!

+All agents can see a certain number of previous messages in the current chat, this is called the context.
+Most agents have a context of 30 messages.
+You can adjust the context on the fly, in room options.
+Please keep it reasonably small most of the time, for efficiency.

+If the Recall button in Room Options is turned off <i class="bi bi-lightbulb-off"></i>, agents will ONLY see this limited context, and no other memories.

+We have three other memory recall settings, and each builds on the previous.
+You can cycle through them by pressing the Recall button.
+Note that each level can slow down the chat a little.

+1. <i class="bi bi-lightbulb"></i> Recap: Agents can see a recap summary of the current chat, up to at least the start of their context window.
+So they should remember at least an overview of what has been happening in the entire chat.

+2. <i class="bi bi-lightbulb-fill"></i> Recent: In addition to the recap, agents can see summaries of several recent chats that they were in (normally 3 recent chats).
+So they will remember the flow of a narrative that spans several chats.

+3. <i class="bi bi-sun-fill"></i> Relevant: In addition to the recap and recent chats, agents can see summaries of other relevant chats that they were in.
+The measure of relevance is based on a few recent messages in the current chat (normally the last 2 messages).

+There is also a Memorize option in Room Options.
+If this is enabled, each character in a chat will make a summary of the chat and save it as a memory, when the room is archived - if memory is enabled for that character.
+If you don't want to archive a room, you can also activate this by typing `-@summaries` as a chat message at the end of the room.

+After archiving a room, there will be a short delay before the new memories are available.
+So, wait perhaps 30 seconds before continuing with the same characters if you want proper continuity.
+If you want to continue a role-play or chat directly, you might have to hint to the characters that you're still in the same scene somehow, otherwise they tend to assume that it's "another day" or another scene.

+All of the memory options are turned on by default, however memory must also be enabled for the agent in question.
+Memory is currently enabled for less expensive characters, but not for the most expensive agents.

+Note that our memory systems are currently based on summaries and imperfect recall systems, so they will not be comprehensive or fully detailed.
+At present, memory in Ally Chat is better suited to chat and role-play rather than serious work.
+Characters certainly won't remember long stretches of text from previous chats verbatim.

+We don't yet have features to erase or edit a character's memories.
+If you want to do that, please contact the developer.

 ## How to use Tool Agents

 We have several agents that are not LLMs and do not fully understand natural language, such as search engines, programming tools, and AI image generators.
 When talking to these agents, say their name, then exactly what you want.
 Don't say anything else afterwards.
 For example: